akleroy/phangs_imaging_scripts/README.md

 5. Run a script that initializes a `keyHandler` again pointed at your key directory, then use this keyHandler to initialize a derived product handler.
 6. Run the main loop for the derived product handler.

-these two scripts are the ones listed above.
+These two scripts are the ones listed above.
 They are heavily annotated and should provide a good starting point.

 ### CONTENTS OF THE PIPELINE IN MORE DETAIL